symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 - The ``HARVESTER_SIGNING_PRIVATE_KEY`` is the **Remote** private key.
 - The ``HARVESTER_VRF_PRIVATE_KEY``  is the **VRF** private key.

+This configuration, paired with the key link below, will enable :ref:`remote-harvesting`.

 Make sure your node is up and running before continuing with this guide.

 Configure the server